Who owns Q?

 We hope to be able to reopen fully in early 2021 when we have a great programme of work lined up.
 In a world where there will be far fewer international artists visiting Aotearoa, Q will be more vital than ever.
-Until then it looks like Q’s doors are likely to be closed for much of 2020 unless restrictions ease and we can stage some events.
+Until then, we are preparing to re-open stronger and stage some work that is appropriate under the unique operating conditions of a post-lockdown economy.

 Why is Q so important?